OctopusDeploy/blog/blog/2021-06/asp-net-iis-on-prem-to-azure-app-service/index.md

 ## Example application

 We're using the [Random Quotes](https://github.com/octopussamples/randomquotes) web application as the example in this migration guide.
 This web application randomly retrieves and displays famous quotes.
-It's a simple application with an ASP.NET front end with a SQL Server back end to help illustrate the changes required without being overwhelming.
+It's a simple application with an ASP.NET front end with a SQL Server back-end to help illustrate the changes required without being overwhelming.

 :::hint
 NOTE: This is a web application built on ASP.NET but it could be a Spring Boot Java web app or Ruby on Rails application.
 We're focusing on the changes to the deployment process so the tech stack is less important.